Sc1borg/startup/notes.md

 ## Service
 This one was a little tricky.
 Mostly because I'm really bad at file structure.
 I feel like I can run the code, but structuring it is so hard!
 Using node.js is pretty easy.
 Creating the endpoints might be easier than just in java

+## MongoDB
+This might have been the easiest part so far.
+Using express as middleware makes it really easy to write and retrieve data from MongoDb.